NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 ## Workspace Utilities

-The predictive maintenance agent includes a powerful **workspace utilities system** that provides pre-built, reliable functions for common data processing tasks.
+The Asset Lifecycle Management Agent includes a powerful **workspace utilities system** that provides pre-built, reliable functions for common data processing tasks.
 This eliminates the need for the code generation assistant to implement complex algorithms from scratch, resulting in more reliable and consistent results.

 ### How Workspace Utilities Work